2 ½ cups strong brewed coffee, room temperature

 - Using a stand mixer with the whisk attachment, beat egg yolks on low until combined.
 Add sugar and salt and beat on high speed until pale yellow, about 2 minutes, scraping down bowl as needed.
 Reduce speed and add in remaining 4 tablespoons rum and beat until combine.
 Scrape down bowl and add in the mascarpone and beat on medium until no lumps remain.
 Transfer mixture to a large bowl.

-- In the now empty mixer bowl, beat the heavy cream on medium until frothy and then up the speed to high and beat until still peaks form.
+- In the now empty mixer bowl, beat the heavy cream on medium speed to high and beat until still peaks form.
 Using a rubber spatula, fold one-third of the cream into the mascarpone mixture and combine and then fold the remaining whipped cream until there are no white streaks remaining.

 - Taking one ladyfinger at a time, drop it into the coffee and rum mixture, then roll it over and then remove it and place it in a 13×9 inch dish.
 Do not let the ladyfingers stay in the liquid for more than 2 to 3 seconds; you do not want them to get soggy.
 Arrange the soaked ladyfingers in a single layer in baking dish, trimming with a knife if necessary to fit in the dish.
 Spread half of the mascarpone mixture over the ladyfingers spreading the mixture to the sides and into the corners.
 Put 2 tablespoons of cocoa powder in a fine-mesh strainer and dust cocoa powder over the mascarpone mixture.